mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

 ## Feedback

-Please let [us](mailto:devopsdemos@microsoft.com) know if you have any feedback on this lab.
+Please write to [us](mailto:devopsdemos@microsoft.com) know if you have any feedback on this lab.